ashn-dot-dev/site/src/blog/wip-creating-cdoc-part-2.md

 void swap(void* p1, void* p2, size_t size);
 ```

-I would write a Doxygen doc-comment for this as:
+I would write a Doxygen doc for `swap` as:

 ```c
 //!
 Exchange two objects of equal size.